-Taking control of our life can sometimes be very difficult.
-Unexpected things happen while we least expect it and, no matter how painful this may seem to sound, sometimes we are the very reason why we feel stuck.
+Taking control of our life can sometimes be very challenging to do, especially when unexpected things happen while we least expect it.

 Toni Johnson (“The Truth Guide”)